collective/collective.contentalerts/README.rst

 - provide different word lists if you need them, either a general one (plone.registry based) or on a per contentrule basis
 - look for stop words on comments, dexterity and archetypes content types
+- apply a marker interface to objects that are found to have stop words

 Where it searches on
 --------------------